 This knowledge enables you to make better hires and gives you solid data to work with.
 Digital pre-hire solutions like Crosschq 360 digital reference checks and Crosschq Recruit, 100% opt-in candidate referrals, are some of the tools you can use to source and evaluate potential candidates.

 You can also use the following methods to assist you:

-Measure Qualitative Candidate Qualities
+Measure Qualitative Candidate Potential